Texas schools strengthen security after recent shootings

 Stephenville Independent School District Superintendent Matt Underwood said his, like other districts, have added a school resource officer and “now have a K-9 unit that is duel trained in weapons and narcotics.”

-School officials, he said, are looking into the possibility of installing metal detectors.
+School officials, he said, are looking into the possibility of installing metal detectors as well as the possibility of pedestrian security gates at the school.
 Before that could happen, though, the district would have to make sure “the perimeter around the school is secure,” he explained.
 “It wouldn’t help to have metal detectors if a student could slip through another door.”

 Tarleton patrol sergeant Clell Murray has taught Civilian Response to Active Shooter Events, or C.R.A.S.E, classes on campus to help faculty and staff prepare for what was once unthinkable.